-Because of their smaller beam diameter, v30 lasers have significantly higher power densities than previous NOVANTA lasers.
-This means that even a small amount of contamination on the laser's output window (or on any optic in the beam path) can absorb enough energy to damage the optic.
-Inspect the output window and other beam delivery optics periodically for signs of contaminants and carefully clean as required.
+possible equipment damage Because of their smaller beam diameter, Firestar v30 lasers have significantly higher power densities than other SYNRAD lasers.
+This means that any contaminants on the laser's output coupler (or on any beam delivery optic) can absorb enough energy to damage one or more optics in the beam path.
+Periodically inspect the laser's output coupler and all other beam delivery optics for signs of contaminants, and then carefully clean as required.
 In dirty environments, purge laser optics using filtered air or nitrogen to prevent vapor and debris from accumulating on optical surfaces.

 The output beam, roughly circular as it exits the resonator, transitions to a Gaussian-like mode in mid and far fields-three meters (9.8 ft) and beyond.
-The internal structure and optics of the resonator combine to produce a Gaussian-like mode quality (M2 factor) of < 1.2.
-As shown in the following figure, beam waist diameter is 2.5 mm ±0.5 mm at the output aperture and full angle divergence due to diffraction is less than 7 milliradians (a 7 mrad full angle divergence means that beam diameter increases 7 mm over every one-meter distance traveled).
+The internal structure and optics of the resonator combine to produce a Gaussian-like mode quality (M2 factor) of \leq 1.2.
+As shown in the following figure, beam waist diameter is 2.5 mm ±0.5 mm at the output aperture and full angle divergence due to diffraction is less than 7 milliradians (a 7 mrad full angle divergence means that beam diameter increases 7 mm over every one meter distance traveled).